integr8ly/integreatly-operator/test-cases/tests/uninstallation/o01a-verify-cloud-resources-can-be-properly-cleaned-up-in-case-of.md

 ---
+products:
+  - name: rhmi
     environments:
       - osd-fresh-install
+    targets:
+      - 2.8.0
 estimate: 30m
 tags:
   - destructive
-targets:
-  - 2.8.0
 ---

-# O01 - Verify cloud resources can be properly cleaned up in case of failing RHMI uninstallation
+# O01a - Verify cloud resources can be properly cleaned up in case of failing RHMI uninstallation

 Note: this test should only be performed at a time it will not affect other ongoing testing, or on a separate cluster (ideally a cluster that is about to be deleted)